Plastic degradation by marine bacteria

 Plastic degradation in marine bacteria describes when certain pelagic bacteria break down polymers and use them as a primary source of carbon for energy.
-Polymers such as polyethylene(PE), polypropylene (PP), and polyethylene terephthalate (PET) are incredibly useful for their durability and relatively low cost of production, however it is their persistence and difficulty to be properly disposed of that is leading to pollution of the environment and disruption of natural processes.
+Polymers such as polyethylene (PE), polypropylene (PP), and polyethylene terephthalate (PET) are incredibly useful for their durability and relatively low cost of production, however it is their persistence and difficulty to be properly disposed of that is leading to pollution of the environment and disruption of natural processes.
 It is estimated that each year there are 9-14 million metric tons of plastic that are entering the ocean due to inefficient solutions for their disposal.
 The biochemical pathways that allow for certain microbes to break down these polymers into less harmful byproducts has been a topic of study to develop a suitable anti-pollutant.

 Adaptive pressures

 With the increasing presence of plastics in the environment, certain species of bacteria have evolved to degrade plastics into harmless by-products.
-Over the last 70 years, microbes have evolved to degrade plastics, as the global production of plastics steadily increased from 2 million metric tons to 380 million metric tons per year.
-A study performed in 2021, led by Jan Zrimec of National Institute of Biology, Slovenia, was able to isolate 30,000 non-redundant enzyme homologues from more than 200 million genes in DNA samples obtained from the environment capable of degrading 10 different types of plastics.
+Since the 20th century, microbes have evolved to degrade plastics, as the global production of plastics steadily increased from 2 million metric tons to 380 million metric tons per year.
+A study performed in 2021, led by Jan Zrimec of the National Institute of Biology in Slovenia, was able to isolate 30,000 non-redundant enzyme homologues from more than 200 million genes in DNA samples obtained from the environment capable of degrading 10 different types of plastics.

-The results have showcased the impact of plastic pollution on the microbial environment and the tendency to adapt to a rapidly changing situation.
+The results showcased the impact of plastic pollution on the microbial environment and the tendency of microbes to adapt to a rapidly changing situation.
 A strong correlation can be seen between the microbial potential to degrade plastics and the content of global plastic pollution.
 Of the 30,000 enzyme homologues isolated, 12,000 were found in samples from the ocean.
-Region specific analyses show that plastic degrading enzymes were found in high concentrations in deeper areas of the ocean where plastic pollution was more common.
+Region-specific analyses show that plastic degrading enzymes were found in high concentrations in deeper areas of the ocean where plastic pollution was more common.